Pappy Thrill talks his genre-bending sound and finding solace in music

 Nigeria is one of the most diverse countries in Africa based on ethnicity and culture.
 There are over 400 ethnic groups in Nigeria.

-I grew up in Delta State & Lagos State Nigeria, because both parents were in Education and were working at different locations during a relatively unstable political period (late 80s to 1999) marked by mainly military, dictatorial regimes.
+I grew up in Delta State & Lagos State Nigeria because both parents were in Education and were working at different locations during a relatively unstable political period (the late 80s to 1999) marked by mainly military, dictatorial regimes.
 Nonetheless, this didn’t take away from the good times I had as a kid and (later) as a teenager.
-There were frequent power outages, and life was hard economically for the poor and lower-middle class families but as a kid you don’t really feel the brunt of these issues.
+There were frequent power outages, and life was hard economically for the poor and lower-middle-class families but as a kid, you don’t really feel the brunt of these issues.
 Your priority is mostly to play.
 I played football around the yard with other kids with no shoes on.
 We laughed all the time even though we had very little.
-Our neighbours were extremely nice and the majority of them were Christians.
-Nigeria has a population of about 45% muslims, 54% Christians and 1% practice traditional religions).
+Our neighbors were extremely nice and the majority of them were Christians.
+Nigeria has a population of about 45% Muslims, 54% Christians, and 1% practice traditional religions).
 The Christians back then were really nice and kind people to live with.

 The Music and movie industries in Nigeria also shaped my childhood.
 Though the movies were generally of low quality in the 90s and early 2000s, major progress has been made in the past 10 – 12 years.
 You can find quality Nigerian movies on Netflix these days.
 The teenage music scene was mainly dominated by American music and artists back in the days, but in the late 90s and early 2000s artists like Plantation Boyz, Tony Tetuila, Azadus, Idris Abdulkareem, Paul Play I.K.
 Dairo, Sasha, Ruggedman, Remedies, etc. began to take over the airwaves.
 Nigerian Afrobeats is one of the biggest genres of music coming out of Africa today.
 One of its biggest propagators today are Wizkid, Burna Boy and Davido.